 - 1. Maintain an overall grade point average of 2.0 or higher. - 2.
 Be enrolled in the nursing theory component and the accompanying clinical/lab/practicum component of the given nursing course.
-(Example: Nursing 1030, 1031, and 1032 are mandatory co-requisites and must be successfully completed together to receive credit for the course and to continue progression in the nursing curriculum.
-Students cannot Withdraw from 1030/1031 and remain in 1032.)
-See table below for additional examples.
+(Example: Nursing 1030 and 1031 are mandatory co-requisites and must be successfully completed together to receive credit for the course and to continue progression in the nursing curriculum.